Past & Future of Supply Chain Planning in Manufacturing

 Demand forecasting plays a pivotal role in enabling businesses to anticipate market trends, optimize resources, and enhance overall operational efficiency.

-Dr. Ahmed reflects on the challenges of employing advanced technologies like deep learning models in manufacturing data sets, pointing out the importance of understanding the limitations and robustness of such models, especially when dealing with anomalies like bad shipments.
+Dr. Ahmed reflects on the challenges of employing advanced technologies like deep learning models in manufacturing data sets, pointing out the importance of understanding the limitations and robustness of such models, especially when dealing with bulk shipments.
 He highlights the need for continual improvement in demand forecasting methodologies, particularly in the context of evolving manufacturing landscapes.

 Dr. Ahmed emphasizes that successful forecasting goes beyond mere mathematical algorithms, delving into the cultural and organizational aspects of the process.
 He quotes Warren Buffet, who once said, “Forecasts usually tell us more about the forecaster than of the future.”